movementkitchen/website/src/pages/about/index.md

 as well into mine and my family’s everyday life.
 This October I got qualified as a Nutritious Movement™ certified Restorative Exercise Specialist.

+Working with diastasis recti and recurring back spasms on both my body and with a few of my clients, I had found there was so little support for this issue out there.
+Abdominal separation is usually seen as an "aesthetic problem" and most of the solutions available focused on patching the gap instead of looking into what had caused it in the first place.
+It was so incredibly frustrating to be getting re-injured over and over again.
+And I found that a lot of people with similar problems develop a fear of moving.

+Abdominal separation is a whole body issue and needs to be addressed as such.
+There is no such thing as 5 magical exercises that will fix it, however even small tweaks in how your stand, sit, walk or how your exercise that can make a significant difference.
+The way we move shapes us.

+I'm very passionate about this issue and a lot of my work today focuses on helping people – especially mums – to restore a functional core and improve their quality of life.

 > Longer I work with movement and the body, more I realise, the progress is
 > defined not by one time achievements, but by general blurring of the border
 > between exercise and life.